Lavalamp-Software/Air-Clicker/README.md

 -->

 # Air-Clicker
-A lightweight auto clicker for mac systems.
+A lightweight auto clicker for desktop systems.

 # Notice
 - This project is unfinished and doesn't have full working features